How to Get a Forklift License

 There is no guaranteed solution to stop forklift accidents.
 But, requiring workers to get a forklift license can minimize the risk of accidents.
 Since workers are required to complete safety training to earn their license, they can learn how to identify and address forklift dangers before they get out of hand.
 Plus, they can use what they learn to contribute to a safe work environment.

-What Do I Need to Operate a Forklift?
+What Do Your Workers Need to Operate a Forklift?

 Per OSHA requirements, a commercial driver’s license (Class A, B, C, etc.) is NOT required to operate a forklift.
 Many employees think that it’s necessary to first obtain a vehicle driver’s license, but that’s not the case.
 While most people who work in a warehouse, distribution center, factory, construction zone, and other job site that uses forklifts already have a driver’s license, it’s not a deal breaker for OSHA.